Ghassan Hitto

-Ghassan Hitto (غسان هيتو; born 1963) is a Syrian politician and the first head of an interim government established by the Syrian opposition National Coalition.
-Born in Damascus into a Kurdish family, he left Syria to the U.S. in 1980, became a naturalized American citizen and worked as an information technology executive and lived in Texas until recently.
+Ghassan Hitto (غسان هيتو; born 1963) is a Syrian businessman, NGO executive and politician.
+In 2013, he was the first head of the interim government established by the Syrian opposition's National Coalition.
+Born in Damascus into a Kurdish family, he left Syria to the U.S. in 1980, became a naturalized American citizen and worked as an information technology executive and lived in Texas until the Syrian civil war.
 In late 2012, he relocated to Turkey.
-He was elected prime minister on 18 March 2013 by a narrow margin over former Syrian Arab Republic agricultural minister Assad Mustafa.
+He was elected prime minister on 18 March 2013 by a narrow margin over former Ba'athist agricultural minister Assad Mustafa.
 Hitto resigned on 8 July 2013.

 Education

 Hitto graduated from Indiana University-Purdue University at Indianapolis in 1989 with degrees in mathematics and computer science.
 He also received an M.B.A. at Indiana Wesleyan University in 1994.

 Career

 Hitto is a former businessman who has lived in the United States for decades, most recently in Murphy, Texas.
 Before joining the opposition, he worked with Inovar, a Telecommunication firm, from 2001 to 2012.

+Hitto's candidacy as primer minister of the opposition's government was backed by Qatar.
+France 24 reported that he was seen as close to the opposition's Islamist ranks.
+He received 35 of 48 votes cast for the premiership, according to the BBC.
+Following his election, at least 12 key members of the SNC suspended their membership partly in protest of Hitto's election on a majority vote instead of a consensus vote.

+Hitto was unable to form a government because of persistent divisions within the coalition.
+On 8 July 2013, he announced his resignation as prime minister.

+Later, Hitto was active as the CEO of Syrian Forum, a humanitarian NGO that intervened in favor of Syrian refugees.